Advertisement

 An important part of treating wet AMD is improving your quality of life while living with wet AMD—and this is where strategies like meditation can be useful.

-One of the biggest challenges when living with wet age-related macular degeneration (wet AMD) is coping with the mental and emotional burdens that often accompany the disease.
-Here, we look at one of the oldest methods of managing difficult thoughts and emotions—meditation.
+When you’re living with wet age-related macular degeneration (wet AMD), it can be tough coping with the mental and emotional challenges that often accompany the disease.
+But meditation, one of the oldest methods of managing difficult thoughts and emotions, may help.

 Wet AMD, central vision loss, and mental health